Statute of Limitations for Crimes in Spain (Deadlines 2026)

 Watch Out

-If the court leaves the case paralyzed for a period equal to the statute of limitations, the offense becomes time-barred EVEN IF the investigation was already open.
+If the court leaves the case paralyzed for a period equal to the statute of limitations, the offence becomes time-barred EVEN IF the investigation was already open.

 Common Practical Examples